 We can now see one of the fundamental errors of free-market ideology: capitalists declare that selfishness is good, and therefore people should be encouraged to behave selfishly, since it will motivate them to work harder, take risks, and so on, in order to make more money.
 But selfishness also leads to exclusion and an unwillingness to share both the skills and knowledge one possesses, since this would enable others to compete with one and perhaps do better than oneself, or even displace one by taking one’s job and putting one out of work.
 In other words, an economy in which selfishness is considered to be a virtue, if not the most important economic virtue, cannot lead to full employment, and it will beget a very high level of economic inequality.
 This is because a large part of the population will be excluded from well-paying jobs, and the wealthy will strive to amass as much money as possible, while they zealously protect what they have from everyone else, including the government, such as by refusing to pay, or trying to avoid paying, taxes.
 This is more or less the situation that exists presently in the United States and in other countries where free-market principles have been embraced by many of the inhabitants, including those who occupy positions of power and authority, whether in government, law, or business.

-Even a system based on merit or ability can still perpetuate discrimination and exclusion, for abilities are not genetically determined.
+Even a system based on merit or ability can still perpetuate discrimination and exclusion, since abilities are not genetically determined.
 One might as well speak of the innate ability to speak a certain language such as Chinese; and yet, pretty nearly the entire human population is able to speak any language, so long as they hear it spoken regularly from an early age.
 As I have stated elsewhere, the belief in innate abilities is false; but because the falseness of this belief has not generally been understood, it has had a decisive influence on the development of modern societies.

-Just as, in the past, there existed large ethnic enclaves or ghettos where the inhabitants spoke a language which differed from the language that was spoken by the majority of the other inhabitants of the country one lived in, there can also exist large enclaves of unemployed or marginally-employed people who do not behave like those who are employed, such as in the way they talk, dress, and behave in other important respects.
-The inevitable result of contempt is that these people will be excluded from many workplaces, so that they will remain different from those who are employed, and, more specifically, from those who are employed in well-paying jobs.
+Just as, in the past, there existed large ethnic enclaves or ghettos where the inhabitants spoke a language that differed from the language that was spoken by the majority of the other inhabitants of the country one lived in, there can also exist large enclaves of unemployed or marginally-employed people who do not behave like those who are employed, such as in the way they talk, dress, and behave in other important respects.
+The inevitable result of contempt is that these people will be excluded from many workplaces, so that they remain different from those who are employed, and, more specifically, from those who are employed in well-paying jobs.

 According to the standard economic explanation of employment and economic growth, it is entrepreneurs who start companies that create jobs.
 Hence, the government should encourage investment and savings, which are transformed by banks and other financial institutions into investment, which in turn creates jobs.
-Also, workers should be encouraged to spend money in order to provide sufficient demand to purchase the many different products and services that are produced by the economy.
+In addition, workers should be encouraged to spend money in order to provide sufficient demand to purchase the many different products and services that are produced by the economy.
 In a nutshell, this summarizes the standard economic explanation of economic growth and the creation of jobs.
 Although the Theory of Imitation does not deny these statements, it points out that economists have overlooked another important societal mechanism, namely the one of assimilation, or inclusion.
-Whereas, in many instances, economists unrealistically assume that one person is the same as any other, in terms of one’s qualities, knowledge, skills, ambitions, and so forth, the Theory of Imitation declares that human beings are not the same, and that both the things they are capable of doing and the things they want to do depend on the models of behaviour they have observed, and it is obvious that people grow up observing different models of behaviour.
+Whereas, in many instances, economists unrealistically assume that one person is the same as any other, in terms of one’s behaviours, knowledge, skills, ambitions, and so forth, the Theory of Imitation declares that human beings are not the same, and that both the things they are capable of doing and the things they want to do depend on the models of behaviour they have observed, and it is obvious that different people grow up observing different models of behaviour.
 Hence, it is crucial to allow people, in particular children, to enter into workplaces, so they can thereby become more like the people who work there, which will increase their chances of being hired to perform the kinds of work that are performed in those places.

 The common but naive belief is that the number of jobs, especially well-paying jobs, is limited, and therefore if one person is able to obtain a well-paying job, then that means that others will remain unemployed or have to find something else to do, for which they will probably be paid less money.
 Although the fierce competition for well-paying jobs seems to confirm this belief, where a few are rewarded while the other applicants must seek for work elsewhere, there is an important sense in which it is wrong.
-In the course of the past few centuries, we have seen that, in economically successful countries at least, as their populations have increased, so too have the number of jobs, including well-paying jobs.
+In the course of the past few centuries, we have seen that, in economically successful countries at least, as their populations have increased, so too has the number of jobs, including well-paying jobs.
 This shows that there is no limit to the number of jobs that can be created in an economically advanced society.

 Both the motivation to do something and the satisfaction or pleasure we derive from doing it are wholly dependent on whether or not we have observed others performing the activity, and also the age at which we began observing it.
 The more often we observe an activity being performed, and the earlier the age at which we begin observing it, then the greater is both our desire to perform it and the pleasure we experience while performing it.
 I have generalized these important observations as the Law of Human Desire and the Law of Human Pleasure.
 Closely related to these two phenomena is the sense of whether a certain kind of work is meaningful to us or whether it seems artificial and pointless: work that is meaningful is work that we have observed others performing regularly from a young age, while work that is meaningless, boring, unfulfilling, mundane, pointless, trivial, repetitive, or stupid is work that we have not observed others performing regularly, at least not until we began performing it.
-For all their presumed brilliance, intelligence, and wisdom, neither the philosophers of old nor all the many other students of human behaviour, including psychologists, sociologists, economists, and educators, have been able to understand these very simple but crucial facts about our behaviour.
+For all their presumed wisdom, intelligence, and comprehensiveness, neither the philosophers of old nor all the many other students of human behaviour, including psychologists, sociologists, economists, and educators, have understood these very simple but crucial facts about our behaviour.

-This explains why, in recent decades, as the work that people perform has become more and more divorced from the direct satisfaction of their basic needs, a great many people do not enjoy the work they do or feel that it is not meaningful, and the only reason why they continue to perform it is because they are paid money for performing it, with which they can satisfy their needs and desires.
-For the rise in specialization has roughly coincided with the spread of the disastrous Platonic model of education, which has led, for the first time in human history, to the very foolish unintended practice of preventing children from observing the many different things that adults do while they are working.
-Although we regard this Platonic model of education, which forces children to spend most of their time in schools in the company of their age-mates, where they don’t observe people working, as natural, sensible, and good, this did not happen in the past, during the very long period before humanity became “civilized” – and in many ways increasingly foolish and unnatural.
+This explains why, in recent decades, as the work that people perform has become more and more divorced from the direct satisfaction of their basic needs, a great many people do not enjoy the work they do or feel that it is not meaningful, and the only reason why they continue to perform it is because they are paid money to do so, with which they can satisfy their needs and desires.
+For the rise in specialization has roughly coincided with the spread of the disastrous Platonic model of education, which has led, for the first time in human history, to the very foolish practice of preventing children from observing the many different things that adults do while they are working.
+Although we regard this Platonic model of education, which forces children to spend most of their time in schools in the company of their age-mates, where they don’t observe people working, as natural, sensible, and good, this did not happen in the past, during the very long period before humanity became “civilized” – and in many ways became increasingly foolish and unnatural.

 Human societies are complex webs that are the result of a great many interconnected desires, some of which are natural, but most of which are artificial.
 Like other organisms, we desire to eat, sleep, have offspring, and seek shelter; but unlike other organisms, we desire to eat fancy meals in restaurants, sleep on comfortable beds with clean sheets, and live in luxurious dwellings that are protected from the elements.
 Moreover, we have desires, such as the desire to create art, own a car or cell phone, watch movies and other spectacles, and so forth, which are not shared by any other creature that has existed on the Earth during its very long history.
 As has become clear in recent decades and centuries, there appears to be no limit to the size and extent of these societal human webs, as both our numbers and our artificial desires continue to multiply unchecked.
 Hence, it should be possible to create jobs for all those who want and need them.
 But this must be done in an organic manner, rather than in a forced and artificial manner, as was the case with communism and other utopian – which usually means unrealistic – schemes.